modje/hypnos/README.md

 	* list : Output the channel list
 	* add -c CHAN : Add the channel CHAN to the database
 	* remove -c CHAN : Remove the channel CHAN from the database
-	* update : Refresh video list for each channel since last update
+	* update [-c CHAN] : Refresh video list for each channel since last update (or for one channel if specified with -c)

 optional arguments:
 * -h, --help            show this help message and exit
-* -c CHAN, --chan CHAN  Channel identifier (has no effect on 'list' and 'update' command)
+* -c CHAN, --chan CHAN  Channel identifier (has no effect on 'list' command)